 What actually matters in any collagen supplement is how absorbent the peptides are.
 You want to look for a supplement that lists “hydrolyzed collagen peptides.”
-These type are easier for your body to digest and absorb.
-There are also three types of basic collagen: the first is mostly found in skin, hair, tendons, teeth and bones; the second is in your eyes and cartilage; and the third is in your skin, muscles and blood vessels.
+These types are easier for your body to digest and absorb.
+There are also three types of basic collagen.
+The first is mostly found in skin, hair, tendons, teeth, and bones.
+The second is in your eyes and cartilage.
+And the third is in your skin, muscles, and blood vessels.
 You want a collagen profile that includes at least the first two types of collagen.
 You also want to avoid any fillers or dairy preservatives.
-Secondly, animal collagen sources (typically called “from bovine” in the label) have been proven to be the most effective.
+Secondly, animal collagen sources (typically called “from bovine” on the label) have been proven to be the most effective.
 Bonus points if it is listed as grass-fed.
 Vital Proteins offers many grass-fed bovine options.

 Not sure which collagen is right for you?
 Experts reveal the best collagen products for hair growth HERE!